hastexo/ceph-training-vagrant/README.md

 ## Configuration

-You can tweak your deployed environment by modifying `settings.yml`
+You will need to provide a `settings.yml` file to tweak your configuration.
+An example with sane defaults is provided as `settings.yml.example`.

 ```yaml
 ---